Dream Police (song): "Heaven Tonight"

 The B-side of the "Dream Police" single was "Heaven Tonight", previously released as the title track of Cheap Trick's previous studio album, 1978's Heaven Tonight.
 It is a disturbing song that was written by Rick Nielsen and Cheap Trick bassist Tom Petersson.
 "Heaven Tonight" was one of two songs on the album that involved death, "Auf Wiedersehen" being the other.
 In this song, potential death comes from drug abuse; Nielsen described it as an "anti-drug" song.
 Stephen Thomas Erlewine of AllMusic described the song as being "dreamily psychedelic".
 Mitchell Schneider of Rolling Stone noted a resemblance between "Heaven Tonight" and The Beatles' "Strawberry Fields Forever".
 The Village Voice critic Susin Shapiro describes the song as cross between Led Zeppelin's "Kashmir" and the Beatles' "I Want You (She's So Heavy)".
 Annie Zaleski of Ultimate Classic Rock rated it as Cheap Trick's number 7 all-time greatest song, and described it as their "creepiest moment".
-Ultimate Classic Rock critic Dave Swanson rated it as the #5 Rick Nielson Cheap Trick song, calling it "a haunting, psychedelic wonder" and saying that the "cello, harpsichord, and mandocello...help create a surreal, dreamlike sound.
+Ultimate Classic Rock critic Dave Swanson rated it as the number 5 Rick Nielson Cheap Trick song, calling it "a haunting, psychedelic wonder" and saying that the "cello, harpsichord, and mandocello...help create a surreal, dreamlike sound.
 Music critic John Serba rates it as one of his favorite Cheap Trick songs, describing it as being "dark and scary".

 "Heaven Tonight" is played in a minor key.
 Nielsen played a mandocello on the song, and other instruments include harpsichord and cello.
 Zaleski described the harpsichord playing as "psychedelic-tinged" and considers that this combined with the choppy riffs and whispered refrain make the song "ooze dread".
 Serba notes that its "descending melody" is atypical for the band.
 Nielsen described the song as "a kind of parody on some of the drug songs of the sixties" and stated that "it could even be the basis for a movie."
 Petersson stated that they tried to make the song sound like Led Zeppelin's "Kashmir".
 Nielsen noted that the song's ending line, "you can never come down", was taken from a Joe Byrd and the Field Hippies song.